syncfusion-content/javascript-docs/js/RadialMenu/Appearance-and-Styling.md

 {% endhighlight %}

-The following screenshot is the output of an RadialMenu configured based on CSS class.
+Output of RadialMenu configured based on CSS class is as follow,

 ![](apperance-and-styling-images\appearance-and-styling_img1.png)